autonome/peek/README.md

 Window animations
 - [ ] add window open animation (to/from coords, time) to openWindow
 - [ ] update slides impl to use animation again

+Window transparency
+- [ ] add support to api
+- [ ] update core settings to use it
+- [ ] update app settings to use it

 Deployment
 - [ ] app updates